MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/finalize-the-package-rollout-for-an-app-submission.md

 ms.assetid: c7dd39e6-5162-455a-b03b-1ed76bffcf6e
 ---

-# Finalize the package rollout for an app submission using the Windows Store submission API
+# Finalize the rollout for an app submission

 Use this method in the Windows Store submission API to [finalize the package rollout](../publish/gradual-package-rollout.md#completing-the-rollout) for an app submission.
 For more information about the process of process of creating an app submission by using the Windows Store submission API, see [Manage app submissions](manage-app-submissions.md).